November 6, 2025

 Photo: idemvmuzei.ru

-The first museum in the city's oldest tram depot (then the Leonov tram depot).
-The opening date was timed to the 60th anniversary of the tram launch in St. Petersburg.
-The exhibition covers the period from the beginning of the 20th century to the late 1980s.
-It includes more than 30 trams and 7 trolleybuses formerly used on routes in Leningrad and St. Petersburg.
+The first museum in the city's oldest tram depot (then the Leonov Tram Depot).
+Its opening date was timed to the 60th anniversary of the tram's launch in Saint Petersburg.
+The exhibition covers the period from the early 20th century to the late 1980s.
+It includes more than 30 trams and 7 trolleybuses previously used on Leningrad and Saint Petersburg routes.

 Museum of Optical Illusions at Nevsky Prospect, 3